Envision a school that is not compulsory or coercive, that is a completely student-directed educational environment. I toured one of those last week.

 Listening to Our Little Ones

-This is the foundation upon which Sudbury Valley schools are built, so why don’t we give them a try?
+This is the foundation upon which unschooling schools are built, so why don’t we give them a try?